laravel/pail/README.md

 #### `--user`

-To filter logs by the authenticated user, the one that triggered the request, you can use the `--user` option:
+To only display logs that were written while a given user was authenticated, you may use the `--user` option:

 ```bash
 php artisan pail --user=1